apoorvareddy612/lumaa-spring-2025-ai-ml/README.md

 ---

 ## Deliverables

-1. **Fork the Public Repository**
-   - **Fork** this repo into your own GitHub account.

-2. **Implement Your Solution**
-   - Load and preprocess your dataset (e.g., read CSV, handle text columns).
-   - Convert text data to vectors (e.g., TF-IDF).
-   - Implement a function to compute similarity between the user’s query and each item’s description.
-   - Return the top matches.
-   - Salary expectation per month (Mandatory)

 3. **Short Video Demo**
    - In a `.md` file (e.g., `demo.md`) within your fork, paste a link to a **brief screen recording** (video link).